 textures contains n names of texture objects to be deleted.
 After a texture object is deleted, it has no contents or dimensionality, and its name is again unused.
-If a texture that is currently bound to one of the targets TEXTURE_1D, TEXTURE_2D, TEXTURE_3D, TEXTURE_1D_ARRAY, TEXTURE_2D_ARRAY, or TEXTURE_CUBE_MAP is deleted, it is as though BindTexture had been executed with the same target and texture zero.
+If a texture that is currently bound to any of the target bindings of BindTexture is deleted, it is as though BindTexture had been executed with the same target and texture zero.
 Additionally, special care must be taken when deleting a texture if any of the images of the texture are attached to a framebuffer object.
 See section 4.4.2 for details.